Suhanur-Rohoman-Sumon-github/TypoTech-client/README.md

 ```
 The application will be running at http://localhost:5173/
 ### Technologies Used
--Frontend: React js, Redux, TypeScript, tailwind, shad cn,
+- Frontend: React js, Redux, TypeScript, tailwind, shad cn,
--Backend: express js, typescript, mongo db, mongoose
+- Backend: express js, typescript, mongo db, mongoose

 ### FQA
--1)Why the admin dashboard in the navbar
+####1)Why the admin dashboard in the navbar
-ans: Because this project is not completed yet,Next update will come soon
+ans: Because this project is not completed yet, Next update will come soon